nerc-project/nerc-docs/docs/openstack/create-and-connect-to-the-VM/bastion-host-based-ssh/index.md

 In OpenStack, users can deploy instances in a private tenant network.
-In order to make these instances to be accessible externally via internet, the tenant must assign each instance a floating IP address i.e., an external public IP.
+In order to make these instances to be accessible externally via internet, the tenant must assign each instance a Floating IP address i.e., an external public IP.
-Nevertheless, users may still want a way to deploy instances without having to assign a floating IP address for every instance.
+Nevertheless, users may still want a way to deploy instances without having to assign a Floating IP address for every instance.

-This is useful in the context of an OpenStack project as you don't necessarily want to reserve a floating IP for all your instances.
-This way you can isolate certain resources so that there is only a single point of access to them and conserve floating IP addresses so that you don't need as big of a quota.
+This is useful in the context of an OpenStack project as you don't necessarily want to reserve a Floating IP for all your instances.
+This way you can isolate certain resources so that there is only a single point of access to them and conserve Floating IP addresses so that you don't need as big of a quota.

 Leveraging an SSH bastion host allows this sort of configuration while still enabling SSH access to the private instances.